Tom Clancy's Ghost Recon Wildlands: Post-release

 GameStar praised varied scenery and sharp textures.
 They called the shooting "convincing" and praised multiplayer, both co-op as well as player vs player.
-However they criticised writing of the story, the dialogue and characters.
+However, they criticised writing of the story, the dialogue and characters.
 In the end they scored the game 85 out of 100.
 Destructoid reviewer wrote of missions which are very difficult to complete.
-USGamer reviewer partly agreed, writing about frustrating missions, but finding solutions for some missions which are "bending the rules of the game by doing something unrealistic, or that simply feels like cheating".
+USgamer reviewer partly agreed, writing about frustrating missions, but finding solutions for some missions which are "bending the rules of the game by doing something unrealistic, or that simply feels like cheating".
 Destructoid reviewer, even though he listed various types of missions in the game, concluded: "Every mission is practically the same, both in terms of structure and context".
 USGamer agreed, writing: "the deeper I've gotten into the game, the more repetition I've begun to experience in terms of its missions".
 Destructoid reviewer criticised the open world, even though he admits the graphics are fine: "Everything feels like a cheap movie set, rather than a detailed, lived-in world.
-Yes, the lighting is great and the vistas look beautiful, but none of that matters if the sandbox is little more than a stretch of land in between objective markers".
-Here, USGamer disagreed, writing: "Graphically stunning, absolutely massive, and packing some marvelous views and vistas, the developers at Ubisoft Paris have done an incredible job of creating a fantastic game world in which to play".
+Yes, the lighting is great and the vistas look beautiful, but none of that matters if the sandbox is little more than a stretch of land in between objective markers."
+Here, USGamer disagreed, writing: "Graphically stunning, absolutely massive, and packing some marvelous views and vistas, the developers at Ubisoft Paris have done an incredible job of creating a fantastic game world in which to play."
 USGamer reviewer was amazed by the range of weapons to choose from, including additional accessories.
 In the end Destructoid gave 2.5 out of 10, and USGamer gave the game 4 out of 5.

+In August 2026, Ghost Recon Wildlands received a major 25th-anniversary update featuring visual and gameplay enhancements alongside Last Rites, a new six-mission story set in a darker, more oppressive Bolivia.
+Despite its relatively short story, the update was well received and renewed interest in the future of the Ghost Recon series.
+The update also added 4K/60FPS support for console users and restored the Predator DLC pack and mission, which was previously removed in December 2020 after the license had expired.